farcaster-project/RFCs/06-datum-and-instructions.md

 `**` *For a better understanding of the transaction structure see [08.
 Transactions](./08-transactions.md).*

-## Datum Messages
+## Messages

-`datum` messages must convey all required data a daemon or a client needs to fulfill its mission, such as the keys or the transactions' signatures.

-We define two categories of content found in `datum` messages:
+We define two categories of content composing the `datum` messages:

 1. Results of cryptographic operation
    - Signatures (partial and finalized)